dhcmrlchtdj/sia/README.md

 # sia tsei

-I created this project because I decided write down my notes on github.
+I created this project because I decided to write down my notes on github.

 'sia tsei' means 'write' in Fuzhou dialect and 'pieh' means 'pen'.

+It will be a long time to develop 'pieh'.
+I may finish it one day.

 ------